AdrianaNaumczuk/Crossing_Flows_Analysis/README.md

 #### Prepare Your Data for Plotting:
 Ensure that the TDSC results are saved in CSV files with the appropriate format.
 #### Generate Plots:
-Run the main() function from plots.py to read the TDSC data and generate visual plots.
+Run the main() function from PLOTS.py to read the TDSC data and generate visual plots.

-Example of plots.py usage:
+Example of PLOTS.py usage:

     import pandas as pd
-    from tdsc import calculate_tdsc
+    from TDSC import calculate_tdsc
-    from plots import read_data, plot_data
+    from PLOTS import read_data, plot_data

     def main():
         # Parameters